-According to Bartram, Legionella bacteria and cysts are endemic and found in almost all bodies of water, soil, and municipal water supplies.
+According to Bartram(2), Legionella bacteria and cysts are endemic and found in almost all bodies of water, soil, and municipal water supplies.
 Cooling towers are natural accumulators of Legionella derived from air scrubbing and makeup water.
-Bartram states that water conditions inclined to promote growth of Legionella include:
+Bartram states water conditions that tend to promote growth of Legionella include:

-- Stagnation - Warm water temperatures between 20° and 50 °C (68 °F and 122 °F) - pH betvween 6.0 and 8.5 - Sediment that tends to promote growth of commensal biofilm - Presence and growth of amoebae, the only microbiological host that harbors the organism - Sludge, scale, sediment, and biofilm that can harbor Legionella cysts and/or the host amoebae operation above 6 COC and limits pH to the 7.0 to 8.9 range.
-Hard-water treatment is vulnerable to scale deposition, which can harbor biological growth, and is also vulnerable to biofilm formation, as managing the complexities of biocide application requires monitoring and cost tradeoffs.
+- Stagnation - Warm water temperatures between 20° and 50°C (68° and 122°F) - pH between 6.0 and 8.5 - Sediment that tends to promote growth of commensal biofilm - Presence and growth of amoebae, the only microbiological host that harbors the organism - Sludge, scale, sediment, and biofilm that can harbor Legionella cysts and/or the host amoebae.

+Traditional hard water treatment seldom allows tower operation above 6 COC, and limits pH to 7.0 to 8.9 range.
+Hard water treatment is vulnerable to scale deposition which can harbor biological growth.
+Hard water treatment is also vulnerable to biofilm formation, since managing the complexities of biocide application, monitoring and cost trade-offs is required.